The classic Boston Cream Pie gets a modern makeover! Vanilla cake layers, creamy custard, and a rich chocolate ganache.

 - Stir gently with a spatula until completely smooth.
 Stir in softened butter.
 If needed, place over a double boiler and stir until all chocolate and butter has melted.

 - Place plastic wrap directly on top of chocolate ganache.
-Allow to thicken and set overnight.*
+Allow to thicken and set overnight at room temperature.*

 Pastry Cream (make in advance):

 - Place 1 1/2 cups milk and vanilla bean paste into a medium saucepan.
 Cook over high heat, stirring often until it just starts to simmer.
 Remove from heat.

 - In a medium bowl, whisk remaining 1/2 cup milk, egg yolks, sugar, and cornstarch.

 - While whisking vigorously, slowly pour the hot milk into the egg mixture.

 - Return mixture to saucepan and cook over high heat, whisking constantly, until it thickens and comes to a boil.